God’s Words Guide Me to Learn How to Educate My Children (Part 2)

-One day after dinner, I taught my eldest son how to read Chinese—just the simple words, “Heaven, earth, people, and, earth, daddy, mommy....”
+One day after dinner, I taught my eldest son how to read Chinese—just the simple words, “Heaven, earth, people, and, soil, daddy, mommy....”
 I taught him quite a few times, but he still couldn’t write them.
 He would write the first word and then forget the next one.
-The anger inside me rose up, and I grabbed the ruler on the table and hit him several times.
-I shouted loudly: “How stupid you are!
+The anger inside me rose up, I scowled at him and shouted loudly: “How stupid you are!
 You cannot even learn these few words!”
-My eldest son was hit until he cried, “waah, waah” and broke free and ran to stand in the corner.
+My eldest son was frightened into running to stand in the corner.
 I scolded him, “Come over here and keep writing!”
 My eldest son did not come over, so I grabbed hold of him and pulled him onto the chair.
-Seeing that my eldest son’s hand had been beaten red and swollen by me, I felt a stabbing pain in my heart.
+Seeing my eldest son’s pitiful look, I felt a stabbing pain in my heart.
 I cried and returned to my room and prayed to God: “God!
 As soon as my child displeased me, I could not control my anger.
 I don’t want to treat my children like this.
 God, may You help me.”
 After praying, I slowly calmed down.

 Subsequently, what surprised me was that my children began to change.
 Before they did not have any concentration in their studies and couldn’t sit properly when doing their homework, slumping over the table and wanting to play after writing just a few words.
 Now they were actually able to sit down and do their homework diligently.
 Over the past few days, my eldest son had been unable to learn the Chinese characters I taught him many times, but now he remembered them after I said them just one or two times and could read four or five characters together.
 This really surprised me; more unexpectedly, whereas before my two sons often fought when they were together, now they had suddenly become well-behaved and no longer fought.
 My eldest son even proactively gave his favorite things to his younger brother.
 When my husband saw the transformation of our sons, he asked me in amazement how I had educated our children and why they had suddenly become smart and sensible.
 I thought to myself: How is this what I have taught them?
 This is a wonderful act of God!